chainstack/docs/docs/tutorials/filecoin/deploy-an-erc20-token-on-filecoin-with-hardhat.md

 You can now see your smart contract in the [Filecoin Hyperspace explorer](https://hyperspace.filfox.info/en).

 This `0x1BEb36CF3de42a2c85d962bDE1517FFF136Bf0D1` is a smart contract that we deployed.
-If you check on the [Hyperspace Filecoin explorer](https://hyperspace.filfox.info/en/address/t410fdpvtntz54qvczbozmk66cul774jwx4gruqt2lca), you will see a few things:
+If you check on the [Filecoin Hyperspace explorer](https://hyperspace.filfox.info/en/address/t410fdpvtntz54qvczbozmk66cul774jwx4gruqt2lca), you will see a few things:

 The Address Overview section shows: